molpopgen/fwdpy11/doc/pages/softselection.rst

 If you want to skip the details and see basic models provided by ``fwdpy11``, then see :ref:`demographic_models`.

+Once you've digested this section, you may want to read :ref:`mvdes`.

 The model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^